Hobbies and interests

 I am a dedicated healthcare professional and nursing student with a passion for patient advocacy, inclusive medicine, and clinical research.
 With experience in oncology, gender-affirming care, and cancer genomics research, I am committed to improving healthcare accessibility and ensuring that every patient feels seen, heard, and respected.

-Currently working full-time in healthcare while pursuing my nursing degree, I am especially passionate about reducing health disparities in LGBTQ+ communities.
-As a member of the OHSU Pride Employee Resource Group (ERG), I advocate for increased representation and policy changes that promote equitable, affirming care.
+Currently working full-time in healthcare while pursuing my nursing degree, I am especially passionate about reducing health disparities in LGBTQ+ communities and supporting initiatives that prioritize affirming care.

 Beyond healthcare, I have a background in scientific research and interpersonal communication in clinical settings.
-My goal is to become a Surgical DNP or CRNA, specializing in patient-centered, high-acuity care.
+My goal is to become a Physician Assistant (PA), specializing in patient-centered, high-acuity care.

 Education